Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - With the addition of the new `nav` sidebar to the main flavor, the file size is now `6.86KB`.
 This is very close to the final size for the *v2.1.0* release, as most of the new features have been added already.
 - Added `label` element `padding` via variables to address certain issues.
 Tweaked `checkbox` and `radio` components to match changes.
 - Added flag for `fluid` `input-group`s and created the related component. `fluid` `input-group`s will now be part of the default flavor, taking the file size up to `6.93KB`, which is probably the final size of the next release. - Deals with #50.

+## 20170131

+- Added flags for `floats` and `clearfix`, turned both utilites of by default, as they are mostly useless.
+- After removing the two components mentioned above, size is now `6.89KB`.